Home Vancouver Events Calendar Vancouver Cherry Blossom Festival

 Blossom Block Party at Bentall Centre’s Dunsmuir Patio

 New for 2025 is a one-day block party in Vancouver.
-Created in collaboration with Public Disco, this event takes place on Saturday, April 5th.
-It runs from 2:00 pm to 9:00 pm at the Bentall Centre Courtyard at 1055 Dunsmuir Street.
+Created in collaboration with Public Disco, this event took place on Saturday, April 5th.
+It ran from 2:00 pm to 9:00 pm at the Bentall Centre Courtyard at 1055 Dunsmuir Street.

 The event is free to attend and takes place outdoors.
 It features fun activities for all ages including dance performances, DJ music, a licensed bar and more.

-For details see our articles about the Blossom Block Party.
+See our articles about the Blossom Block Party for details.

 Cherry Blossoms in Vancouver